Why Scenario Planning?

 Windfall’s next phase of work will focus on convening and listening.
 We will be running a series of workshops to engage people across different geographies in thinking through the economic implications of transformative AI.
 These workshops are designed to build shared understanding and create bridges between technologists, economists, policymakers, civil society, and other communities that are often siloed from one another.

-Our upcoming workshops will begin in London and Washington, DC, with plans to expand to additional regions.
-We are actively exploring workshops in the Global South and Southeast Asia, where perspectives on AI, economic disruption, and redistribution are often underrepresented in global conversations.
+Our upcoming workshops will begin in New York and Washington, DC, with plans to expand to additional regions.
+We are actively exploring workshops in the Global South and Asia, where perspectives on AI, economic disruption, and redistribution are often underrepresented in global conversations.

-To learn more about our facilitation or exercise booklets, get in touch at scenarios@windfalltrust.org
+To explore partnering or supporting this work, get in touch at contact@windfalltrust.org